-Working on the front lines of COVID-19: One family’s story of sacrifice and reunion
+Working on the front lines of COVID-19: one family’s story of sacrifice and reunion

 When Katie went into labor in the predawn hours of April 3, her mother drove her to Oschner and returned home to care for the older siblings.
 Katie would give birth without her family or her husband by her side.
 The only familiar face was a best friend who just happened to be the midwife on call that morning.

-James had planned to stay at his sister’s house and wait for updates, but that didn’t last long.
+James had planned to stay at this sister’s house and wait for updates, but that didn’t last long.

 “I panicked.
 I had to be as close as possible to her so, I threw some clothes on, drove to the hospital, and sat in the parking lot just waiting to get updates,” said James.